 AIoT NF sends Authentication Request including RAND, MAC, device ID to Reader.

+NOTE: According to SA2 architecture options, if it’s indirect communication between a BS Reader and an AIoTF via an AMF, then message 6 is transfer via AMF.

 Reader sends Authentication Request including RAND and MAC to AIoT device.
 Authentication Request is carried by Step C in the “inventory and command” case.